cuspycode/peerpaste/README.md

 * `lcd_vbgr`
 * `lcd` &mdash; same as `lcd_hrbg`
 * `default` &mdash; revert to Java's default, which may or may not be no antialiasing at all.

+Try them one at a time until you find one that looks good on your desktop screen.

 #### [iOS] Is there a version available for iOS?